Campervan Economics

 Like most things in life, there is no right answer!

-There are no solutions, only trade-offs.
+There are no absolute solutions, only trade-offs.
 You'll make the choice that's right for you: your situation, your requirements, your budget.

 I can tell you what I did though.
 That's where the idea of the HUTT Bootcamp came from.
 It was my own solution, a 'third way.'